gharaibehtasnim/gharaibehtasnim/README.md

 🎓 I'm Tasnim Gharaibeh, a Full Stack Web Developer <br></br>
-- 🧠 I'm currently learning fullstack development<br></br>

 👨‍💻 I am really enthusiastic about learning new technologies & more programming languages.<br></br>
 📝I finished quite recently two Full Apps from zero (Backend & Frontend ) one of them was for
  :hospital: Hospital and and the other was
 🛒 e-commerce app<br></br>
 👩‍🏫 Love teaching and sharing knowledge<br></br>

-- 👯‍♀️ I'm looking to collaborate on...

-- 🤔 I'm looking for help with...

-- 💬 Ask me about...

 - 📫 How to reach me tasnim.gharaibeh@gmail.com